-After the water is cooled down by this process, it can be piped to hot tubs or used to heat buildings, or domestic hot water uses, and then returned to its natural discharge point, which is the river bank, where the hot spring has been flowing out of the bedrock and into the river for untold centuries (see picture, below).
-Since the water will then be cooler than when it came out of the hot spring, it will have a slightly positive effect on the river ecology, since human impacts generally warm the river, and colder water is better for the organisms that live in the river, such as the Pit River Rainbow Trout populations.
+After the water is cooled down by this process, it can be piped to hot tubs or used to heat buildings, or domestic hot water uses, and then returned to its natural discharge point, which is the river bank, where the hot spring has been flowing out of the bedrock cracks and seams and into the river for untold centuries (see picture, below).
+Since the water will then be cooler than when it came out of the hot spring, it will have a slightly positive effect on the river ecology, since human impacts generally warm the river, and colder water is better for the organisms that live in the river, such as the protected Pit River Rainbow Trout populations.
 So, this system will help in three different ways: It will generate “green” “alternative” energy, it will improve the health of the river, and it will cool down the geothermal water to keep hot spring soakers safe.
 We call this “stacking functions”.